justin-milano/resume/Justin_Milano-Resume-2025.md

 |Managed and maintained a farm of 20+ physical servers in a lights out datacenter| |

 - Administration of Debian and RedHat GNU/Linux systems
-- Implementation of Ansible for automating administration of our GNU/Linux hosts
+- Implementation of Ansible for automating administration of GNU/Linux hosts
 - Implementation of quarterly Nessus vulnerability scans

 |<img width=2048/>|<img/>|